dottxt-ai/dotvllm-experimental/README.md

 ⚠️ This is an experimental project.
 Not for production use. ⚠️

+## Architecture

+The idea is to be able to replace the guided decoding implementation in vLLM while (1) having a CLI that is a drop-in replacement for `vllm` (2) Spawning the same OpenAI-compatible API as vLLM does.
+All while adding a minimal amount of code.

+To replace the guided decoding implementation we subclass `AsyncLLMEngine` and override `_AsyncLLMEngine.add_request_async`.
+The subclass instantiates a `CompilationManager` class which uses a `ProcessPoolExecutor` to compile indexes and caches them.
+The `LogitsProcessor` class is in charge of holding the guide in memory and computing the allowed tokens at each step.

+- `api_engine.py`.
+Most of the code in this module is copied from vLLM, we modified one line to be able to initialize the server with our subclass of `AsyncLLMEngine`.
+- `engine.py`.
+Contains the `AsyncLLMEngine` and `_AsyncLLMEngine` subclasses.
+We only need a minimal change in `add_request_async` to replace vLLM's guided decoding with our custom implementation.
+- `logits_processors.py` dispatches the structure definition to the different backend.
+Contains the `LogitsProcessor` implementation.
+- `dotregex.py`, `dotgrammar.py`, `dotjson.py` contain the code necessary to compile and serialize an index, and build a guide from a serialized index.
+- `compilation_manager.py` contains a `CompilationManager` class that uses a `ProcesssPoolExecutor` to compile indexes in parallel, and caches them.

+## The sharp bits

+- We are forcing vLLM to use the V0 code paths.
+V1 has a different `LLMEngine` implementation.
+- We use a `ProcessPool` instead of a `ThreadPool` to compile the indexes in parallel.
+As a result we need to serialize/deserialize the indexes, which incurs [a performance penalty](https://github.com/dottxt-ai/dotregex/issues/335).
+- The server shuts down whenever the generation fails because of an error with the index.
+This is on purpose, exceptions that are raised in a task cannot be caught and propagated downstream and returned as an error.
+We *want* to get the error message as this corresponds to a bug in our structured generation algorithm.
+- The server shuts down whenever the compilation fails, because unlike vLLM we add the request even if the index hasn't compiled yet.
+This can be avoided by checking the validity of the schema before queueing it for compilation.

 ## Optimizations

-Here a few optimization ideas, that shouldn't be too hard to implement now that we use a custom `AsyncEngine`:
+Here a few optimization ideas, that we could implement now that we use a subclass of `AsyncLLMEngine`:

 - Run the compilation during the KV-cache computation and only schedule the request for generation once compilation is done.
 This way we're not blocking the generation and reduce the throughput.
 - Compute the mask and load it on GPU during the forward pass.

-## Experiments

-Measuring the maximum throughput measured with `bench.py` with GPT2 on my machine:

-- 62f8604: 3.20 req/s
-- efd3441: 4.40 req/s (+37.5%)

-## The sharp bits

-- We use a `ProcessPool` instead of a `ThreadPool` to compile the indexes in parallel.
-As a result we need to serialize/deserialize the indexes, which incurs [a performance penalty](https://github.com/dottxt-ai/dotregex/issues/335).
-- The server shuts down whenever the generation fails because of an error with structured generation.
-This should be easy to fix but I didn't get around to do it.

 ## Installation